 |Literary Studies||Research in Literary Studies and Creative Writing||Dr Patrick Spedding

 Monash University has exchange agreements with universities in many other countries.
 For a full list of exchange partners, see the list of exchange partners on the Monash study abroad site.

-For further information regarding study abroad in LLCL, please contact the discipline coordinator for the relevant section (details of coordinators given below).
+For further information regarding study abroad in LLCL, please contact the discipline coordinator for the relevant section.

 How do I know if I should apply for Honours?

-For more information, contact the Honours coordinator from your discipline (details below).
+For more information, contact the Honours coordinator from your discipline.